The Tompkins County Public Library (TCPL) shall investigate any suspected fraudulent or dishonest use or misuse of TCPL's resources or property.

 Any person reporting, receiving or knowing of a report shall take reasonable care to avoid:

 - Premature notice to persons suspected of misconduct and/or disclosure of suspected misconduct to others not involved with the investigation

 Upon receiving a report of actual or potential fraudulent or dishonest conduct, the TCPL Board of Trustees shall review and analyze the report, and shall document the receipt, retention, investigation, and outcome of the report.
 The TCPL Board of Trustees shall take appropriate corrective action, if necessary, and shall communicate its conclusion to the reporting person.

-At its discretion, the TCPL Board of Trustees may include investigation by independent persons such as, but not limited to, auditors and/or attorneys.
+At its discretion, the TCPL Board of Trustees’ review and analysis of the report may rely in whole or in part an investigation by independent persons such as, but not limited to, auditors and/or attorneys.

 Tompkins County Public Library shall use its best efforts to protect Whistleblowers against retaliation.
 Whistleblowing reports shall be handled with sensitivity, discretion, and confidentiality to the extent allowed by the circumstances and the law.
 Generally, this means that Whistleblower reports will be shared only with those who have a need to know in order for TCPL to conduct an effective investigation and determine what action to take, and in appropriate cases, to cooperate with law enforcement personnel.